 Yes, bananas do make the smoothie thicker and smoother.
 If you feel like the texture of your smoothie isn’t thick enough, add in a few more frozen bananas until you get the desired consistency.

 Peanut butter is a great source or protein and nutrients.
 However, it is high in fat, so moderation (like everything) is always best.
-If you want to know more about the health benefits and how often you should consume it check out WebMD.
+Check out the health benefits of peanut butter.

 More Recipes You’ll Love